Xining Qinghai, China Travel Guide

 Clearly specify "no meat, no eggs, no dairy" (不要肉, 不要鸡蛋, 不要牛奶 - bùyào ròu, bùyào jīdàn, bùyào niúnǎi).

-Some regional workshops or arts centers near Ta'er Monastery might offer demonstrations or short classes.
+Some regional classes or arts centers near Ta'er Monastery might offer demonstrations or short classes.

 Opportunities are limited, usually available through specialized cultural centers or artists by special arrangement.